 The Research Support Services at Massey University consists of four clusters that provide policy and operational support to all research related activities within the institution.
 These functions range from providing support to doctoral and research students, assisting in the development of funding proposals and associated contracting, budgeting advice and project management, providing training and development opportunities for staff and students at all stages of their research career and policy development and implementation to support the Research Strategy.

 Our Career and Employability Service provides careers advice, guidance and information to Massey students and recent graduates.
 We also offer recruitment assistance to employers and support Massey staff in their work with students on employability strategies.

 Each campus has a range of services to assist and support Massey students.
 This includes financial and budgeting services, leadership programmes and spiritual services.
 Each campus has an international support office to help answer your questions and provide you with a range of services and support while you are studying with us.
-This includes information on the Campus, enrolment processes, assisting with visa renewals, accommodation arrangements and airport collection.
-We also run comprehensive orientation programmes and throughout the year you will have the opportunity to enjoy social events and functions.

 At Massey University we know that choosing where you'll live is one of the most important concerns that you will have.
 We want to ensure that your accommodation is complementary to your studies.

 Auckland, Palmerston North and Wellington all have a variety of on-campus accommodation options, including Halls of Residence, Apartments, Studio Units and Homestays.

 We also have experienced staff who can help you to find the right accommodation.
 Accommodation staff on our three campuses provide advice on everything from choosing Halls of Residence, information on private accommodation options, advice on signing tenancy agreements, dispute resolution, and budget management.